Cebuano grammar: Comparative superlative

 The comparative superlative indicates the maximum degree of the quality expressed in comparison to other items.
-In Cebuano this degree can be expressed by a circumfix, kina- -an or by the use of the particle labi (most).
-The prefix pinaka- is also used.
+In Cebuano this degree can be expressed by a circumfix, kina- -an or by the use of the particle labí (most).
+The prefix pinaká- is also used.

 Absolute superlative

 The absolute superlative is the form used in exclamations, for example, "How pretty you are!", and denote the extreme quality of the root.

-It is formed by prefixing pagka- or ka- (short form) to the root.
+It is formed by prefixing pagká- or ka- (short form) to the root.
 The subject follows in the oblique.